Small businesses can expand their operations by pursuing any number of avenues.

 Common routes of small business expansion include but not to limit at:

 Of course, none of the above options should be pursued until the business's ownership has laid the necessary groundwork.
-However, PBM's Services of Business Partner Connection and Business Expansion Supporting may take you to another one higher level, especially for Small Businesses.
+However, PBM's Services of Business Expansion Supporting may take you to another one higher level, especially for Small Businesses.

 The growth process begins with a honest assessment of strengths and weaknesses.
 Given those skills, the organization then identifies the key markets or types of future market opportunities the company is likely to capture.
 This, of course, raises another set of issues about how to best develop the structures and processes that will further enhance the organization's core capabilities.
 Once these structures and processes are identified and the long range planning completed, the business has a view of where it will be in near future and agreement on key strategies for building future business.